MariaPriisalu/spl/README.md

 ## CARLA
 In CARLA 0.8.2 or 0.9.4 you can gather the equivalent dataset with the scripts in `CARLA_simulation_client`.

+The original CARLA dataset has been gathered with CARLA 0.8.2.
+You can find the client script for gathering the data in `CARLA_simulation_client/gather_dataset.py`.
+This script gathers 3D reconstructions of scenes (i.e. depth+images+ semantic segmentation) every 50th frame and images and bounding boxes of moving objects at every frame.
+Gather a training set (path to folder in `settings.py` `self.carla_path`) with the script on `CARLA_simulation_client/gather_dataset.py` Town 1 and all of the test data is created on Town 2, which should be placed in `self.carla_path_test`.
+You can change `output_folder` as necessary.

+Next to combine the static objects in the `.ply` (viewable in Meshlab) files run `carla_utils/combine_reconstructions.py`.

 ## Cityscapes
-To create the Cityscapes dataset you need to have downloaded the cityscapes dataset, and you need to attain the semantic segmentation and bounding boxes of each image.
+To create the Cityscapes dataset you need to have downloaded the cityscapes dataset, and you need to attain the semantic segmentation (originally from [GRFP](https://github.com/D-Nilsson/GRFP)) and bounding boxes of each image (originally from [PANNET](https://github.com/ShuLiu1993/PANet)).
 After this the scripts in colmap can be used to create 3d reconstructions of the dataset.
-The adapted colmap (that use semantic segmentation as well as RGB) can be found [here](https://github.com/MariaPriisalu/colmap)
+The adapted colmap (that use semantic segmentation as well as RGB) can be found [here](https://github.com/MariaPriisalu/colmap).
+Due to Cityscapes licensing we cannot release our adapted Cityscapes dataset.
+We kindly ask you to reconstruct our results with the provided scripts.

 ## Waymo dataset
-Please check the documentation of the fork here to understand how to use the pipeline to get out the dataset needed for training/visualization [here](https://github.com/AGAPIA/waymo-open-dataset).
-Also it currently depends on the segmentation from [here](https://github.com/AGAPIA/semantic-segmentation-pytorch)
+Please check the documentation of the fork here to understand how to use the pipeline to get out the dataset needed for training/visualization [the adapted Waymo repo](https://github.com/AGAPIA/waymo-open-dataset).
+Also it currently depends on the segmentation from [ResNet50dilated + PPM_deepsup](https://github.com/AGAPIA/semantic-segmentation-pytorch)

 Use script <code>RL/visualization_scripts/show_real_reconstruction_small.py</code> for visualization purposes and an example on how to initialize correctly data data for setting up the environment.
+Due to Cityscapes licensing we cannot release our adapted Waymo dataset.
+We kindly ask you to reconstruct our dataset with the provided scripts.

 ### Caching mechanism
 The caching of episodes data happens in <code>environment_abstract.py</code>, inside <code>set_up_episode</code> function.
 This means that the first time around may be slow, but once the dataset is cached everything will run faster.